-The four year adjusted cohort rate is the number of students who graduate in four years with a regular high school diploma divided by the number of students who form the adjusted cohort for the graduating class.
+The four year adjusted cohort rate is the number of students who araduate in four years with a regular high school diploma divided by the number of students who form the adjusted cohort for the araduating class.
 From the beginning of the 9th grade, students who are entering that grade for the first time form a cohort that is subsequently "adjusted" by adding any student who transfers into the cohort later during the 9th grade year and the next three years and subtracting out any students who transfer out, emigrate to another county, or die during that same period.
 This definition is defined in federal regulation 34 C.F.R. §200.19(b)(1)(i)-(iv).
-The four-year adjusted cohort graduation rate also strictly adheres to section 111(b)(2)(C)(vi) of the Elementary and Secondary Education Act (ESEA), which defines graduation rate as the "percentage of students who graduate from secondary school with a regular diploma in the standard number of years."
+The four-year adjusted cohort graduation rate also strictly adheres to section 111(b)(2)(C)(vi) of the Elementary and Secondary Education Act (ESEA), as amended by the Every Student Succeeds Act (ESSA) which reauthorizes the ESEA of 1965 which defines graduation rate as the "percentage of students who graduate from secondary school with a regular diploma in the standard number of years."

-Under 34 C.F.R. §200.19(b)(1)(iv), 200.19(b)(1)(iv).
+Under 34 C.F.R. §200.19(b)(1)(iv), 200.19(b)(1)(i)-(iv).
 The four-year adjusted cohort graduation rate also strictly adheres to section 111(b)(2)(C)(vi) of the Elementary and Secondary Education Act (ESEA), which defines graduation rate as the "percentage of students who graduate from secondary school with a regular diploma in the standard number of years.